Kusalakumari: Early life

-Born in Thanjavur, Kusalakumari is a niece of T. R. Rajakumari.
-Her birth name is Kusalambal.
+Born in Thanjavur, Kusalakumari was a niece of T. R. Rajakumari.
+Her birth name was Kusalambal.
 Being born in an artistes family, she began learning Bharata Natyam at the age of 3.
 When she was 5 years old, the family moved to Chennai.
-She used to go to film shooting with her aunt T. R. Rajakumari.
+She used to accompany her aunt T. R. Rajakumari, for shooting of films.

 Film career

 Kusalakumari began her film career as a child artiste.
-Though she has danced in films before, she got a character role in Avvaiyar as the child Avvaiyar.
-Her major role as the poor woman falling in love with Sivaji Ganesan, was in Koondukili, the only film Sivaji Ganesan and M. G. Ramachandran featured together.
+Though she had danced in films before, she got a character role in Avvaiyar as the child Avvaiyar.
+Her major role as the poor woman falling in love with Sivaji Ganesan, was in Koondukili, the only film Sivaji Ganesan and M. G. Ramachandran featured together in.
 Later she acted as the younger sister of Sivaji Ganesan in Kalvanin Kadhali, and then as the younger sister of K. R. Ramasamy in Needhipathi.

 The competition dance with Kumari Kamala in Konjum Salangai brought fame to her as a dancer.

 She began her film career in Telugu with Raju Peda as a dancer.
 The film featured N. T. Rama Rao in the main role and was a success.
 After that, she starred in many Telugu films both as dancer and in character roles.

 She was paired with Prem Nazir in Malayalam-language film Seeta in the title role.
 The film ran for more than 200 days.
 Another Malayalam film Mariakutty won the President's award.